OpenSlides/openslides-vote-service/README.md

 A result can look like this:
 `{"1":"40","2":"23","nota":"6","abstain":"7","invalid":3}`

+The keys of the json-object are option_ids as string.

-This means, that users with a combined vote-weight of 40 have voted for the option with the key "1", 23 for the option "2", 6 with the string `nota`, 7 with an empty list and 3 with an invalid vote.
+This means, that users with a combined vote-weight of 40 have voted for the option 1, 23 for the option 2, 6 with the string `nota`, 7 with an empty list and 3 with an invalid vote.